I’m often told that there is a chasm divide between teaching staff and support staff. I think we all need to work harder to ensure we march in step.

 I think that love of discipline and control in is my genes.
-My Grandfather, a Royal Engineer, rose to the rank of Regimental Sergeant Major, the highest non-commissioned rank in the British Army, and I can’t help but identify with that in my position as School Business Leader.
+My Grandfather, a Royal Engineer, rose to the rank of Regimental Sergeant Major.
+The highest non-commissioned rank in the British Army.
+I can’t help but identify with that in my position as School Business Manager.

-I sometimes wonder whether my Grandfather was frustrated by younger and less experienced officers in the same way that I know some of my SBL colleagues are frustrated by the view that theirs is a ‘support’ role, carrying a suggestion that they are not as suitably qualified or that their role is not that as important as those front line positions.
+I sometimes wonder whether my Grandfather was frustrated by younger and less experienced officers.
+In the same way that I know some of my SBM colleagues are frustrated by the view that theirs is a ‘support’ role.
+Suggesting that they are not as suitably qualified or that their role is not that as important as those front line positions.

 I disagree with this view.

 Front line staff in any service, whether it be the military, the health service or education are, and can only be, half the picture.
 Like the iceberg that sits majestically on the ocean.
 The front line is supported by what you can’t see, a massive underwater structure keeping it afloat and stable as it glides into warmer waters.

 But it is the front line teams that are acutely visible to the end-user.
 Exposed and at constant risk of weathering and criticism.
 The nature of their roles mean they are likely to come under heavy fire (either literally or metaphorically) and they will inevitably sustain casualties.